Sign Up For Our Latest Updates

 Over the past few years, they certainly have behaved as such.
 But over the longer-term (since inception of TLT in 2002), stocks have been far riskier.

-What matters to investors, though, is not just how much risk they are taking, but how much they are being paid for that risk.
+What matters to investors is not how much risk they are taking, but how much they are being paid for.
 Last July, bond investors were being paid very little for a higher level of risk (lower the yield, higher the duration, higher the volatility given the same change in rates).
 Today they are being paid a bit more, which is good news for both volatility and return, for the single best predictor of bond returns are beginning yields.

 But don’t get too excited just yet.
 Long bond yields are still very low in a historical context.
 They’re just in a better place than last July.
 Expectations for future returns, then, should remain muted until interest rates really start to rise.
 The only cure for low bond returns is rising rates.